nlowe/harbor-tag-retention-proposal/README.md

     //
-    // Filters do not own any of the provided channels and should **not** close them under any circumstance Process(input <-chan Tag, toKeep chan<- Tag, toDelete chan<- Tag, next chan<- Tag) error }
+    // Filters do not own any of the provided channels and should **not** close them under any circumstance Process(input <-chan Tag, toKeep chan<- Tag, toDelete chan<- Tag, next chan<- Tag) error

+    // AppliesToProject determines if the filter is applicable for repositories and tags in the provided project AppliesToProject(p *Project) bool

+    // AppliesToRepository determines if the filter is applicable for tags in the provided repository AppliesToRepository(r *Repository) bool
+}
 ```

+Filter chains are constructed on a per-project and per-repository basis by
+collecting all filters that apply to the project/repository pair and ordering
+them by precedence.
+This way, a filter is guaranteed to only receive tags from
+the same project and repository for the entire duration of a call to `Process`.

+All operations performed `Process` should be thread-safe.
+The implementation may
+choose to apply the filter in one or more filter chains simultaneously (with
+different input and output channels).

 When processing a tag, Filters can make one of three decisions: